CodingItWrong/codingitwrong.com/_posts/2020-07-30-javascript-promises-primer.md

 title: JavaScript Promises Primer
 ---

 Here's a quick overview of how to use Promises in JavaScript.
+I hope it's helpful for learning, quick reference, and helping others learn.

 Say we have a set of functions that make calls to a web service and return the data via Promises.